trueos/trueos-docs/trueos-handbook/install.rst

 .. figure:: images/server6a.png
    :scale: 100%

-   Ports Installation
+   Optional Install Features

 To install the FreeBSD ports collection, check :guilabel:`Install ports tree` then click :guilabel:`Finish` to exit the wizard and access the summary screen shown in :ref:`Disk Selection`.

-Click :guilabel:`Customize` to configure the system's disk(s).
+If installing the server to a system with ZFS already installed, you can choose to :guilabel:`Install to disk` or :guilabel:`Install into boot Environment`.

+When installing to disk, click :guilabel:`Customize Disk Settings` to configure the system's disk(s).
+When installing into a Boot Environment, you can select the ZFS Pool for installation using the drop-down menu.

-To save the finished configuration for re-use at a later time, insert a FAT-formatted USB stick and click :guilabel:`Save Config to USB`.
+To save the install configuration for re-use at a later time, insert a MSDOSFS or FAT32 formatted USB stick and click :guilabel:`Save Config to USB`.

-Once ready to start the installation, click :guilabel:`Next`.
-A pop-up menu will ask to start the installation immediately.
+When ready to continue, click :guilabel:`Next`.
+A new window asks if you are ready to begin the installation.
+Click :guilabel:`Yes` to continue or :guilabel:`No` to continue modifying the install configuration.

-Once the system is installed, it will boot to a command-line login prompt.
+Once the system is installed, it boots to a command-line login prompt.
 Login using the primary user account configured during installation.
 Now the server can be configured like any other FreeBSD server installation.
 The